dahimbis/dahimbis/README.md

 - 💻 **Software Engineer**
 - ⚙️ **MLOps Engineer**
 - 📈 **Data Analyst**
+- 🧾 **Business Analyst**
 - ☁️ **Cloud & Big Data Developer**

 **When I'm not coding or studying:**

 I love working with students through STEM outreach programs.
 Nothing beats the moment when someone realizes they can build the future too.
+I also enjoy exploring new places, cities, and countries whenever I get the chance.

 ---